MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationMeAssignmentResource.md

 Only teachers, students, and applications with application permissions can perform this operation.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgEducationMeAssignmentResource](/powershell/module/Microsoft.Graph.Education/Get-MgEducationMeAssignmentResource?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)